Interview with Ankiti Bose, CEO of Zilingo

 It started with us trying to build an amazing product which helped on the supply side.
 And once we had that locked in – we started implementing other technologies such as image search and visually similar recommendations with vue.ai, and now video which we’re working on with vue.ai as well as in-house.

-What we realized is that at the core of it all is how you make the product just a lot more usable and likable for the cohort that actually likes it a lot.
-I’ve always been a very strength focused person- so if there’s something good about you or your company, focus on that and make yourselves the best in it rather than focus on the weaknesses.
+What we realized is that at the core of it all is how you make the product just a lot more usable and likeable for the cohort that actually likes it a lot.
+I’ve always been a very strength-focused person- so if there’s something good about you or your company, focus on that and make yourselves the best in it rather than focus on the weaknesses.
 We realized we were popular with our millennial users – and that took us to video, image and shoppable videos.
 That was the crux of it all – let’s focus on the buyers and sellers who use and love Zilingo and in the region and that’s how we are staying ahead of the curve!

 What we realized is that at the core of it all is how you make the product just a lot more usable and likable for the cohort that actually likes it a lot.